WormBase/website-public/README.md

 Production Environment
 ---------------------------------------------

 WormBase production site is hosted with AWS Elastic Beanstalk.
-For details about customizing the production deployment, please visit the [WormBase Beanstalk Guide](docs/beanstalk.md).
+For details about customizing the production deployment, please visit the [WormBase Beanstalk Guide for Website](docs/beanstalk.md).

 ### Prepare for a website release